Sage-Bionetworks/dermalNF/README.md

 * RNA-Sequencing
 * iTRAQ Proteomics

-Binaries used to process this data can be found in ./bin/ while specific analytical tasks can be found in ./analysis.
+Binaries used to process this data can be found in [the binaries directory](./bin/) while specific analytical tasks can be found in [the analysis directory](./analysis).